Michael Winterbottom: 1990s

 Butterfly Kiss, Winterbottom's 1995 debut feature, followed a mentally unbalanced lesbian serial killer and her submissive lover/accomplice as they fall in love while slaughtering their way across the motorways of Northern England.
 It found only a limited release.

 That same year, he reunited with Jimmy McGovern for the BBC television film Go Now, the story of a young man who falls ill with multiple sclerosis just as he meets the love of his life.
 Focusing on the turmoil this causes the couple, the film was given a theatrical release in many countries.
 It was also the first film from Winterbottom's company Revolution Films.

 His 1996 film Jude starred Christopher Eccleston and Kate Winslet.
-It was an adaptation of Winterbottom's his favourite novel, Thomas Hardy's bleak classic Jude the Obscure, a tale of forbidden love between two cousins.
+It was an adaptation of Winterbottom's favourite novel, Thomas Hardy's bleak classic Jude the Obscure, a tale of forbidden love between two cousins.
 The film brought Winterbottom wider recognition, his first screening at Cannes and numerous Hollywood offers.

 1997's Welcome to Sarajevo was filmed on location in the titular city, mere months after the Siege of Sarajevo had ended.
 It was based on the true story of British reporter, Michael Nicholson, who spirited a young orphan girl out of the war zone to safety in Britain.

 His 1998 film I Want You is a neo-noir sex thriller set in a decaying British seaside resort town.
 Starring Rachel Weisz and Alessandro Nivola, it was inspired by the Elvis Costello song of the same name and shot by Polish cinematographer Sławomir Idziak, who won an Honourable Mention award at the 48th Berlin International Film Festival for his work.

 He followed that with 1999's With or Without You, a Belfast-set comedy starring Christopher Eccleston, about a couple trying desperately to conceive, who each have past loves re-enter their lives.

 That same year, he also released Wonderland, which marked a shift in style for Winterbottom.
 Its handheld photography and naturalistic dialogue drew comparisons to Robert Altman.
 Starring Gina McKee, Shirley Henderson, Molly Parker, John Simm, Ian Hart and Stuart Townsend, it is the story of three sisters and their extended family over Guy Fawkes Day weekend in London.
 It featured an orchestral score by minimalist composer Michael Nyman, who would become a frequent collaborator with Winterbottom.